lulu3202/OpenCV/README.md

-# OpenCV - Learnings and Takeaways from FreeCodeCamp.org's Computer Vision and AI with OpenCV
+# OpenCV - Learnings and Takeaways from FreeCodeCamp.org's Computer Vision and AI with OpenCV Course

 ## Chap 1
  Basics Operation in Open CV
-	Jupyter notebook the outlines:
+This Jupyter notebook outlines:
  * Reading an image
 * Check image attributes like datatype and shape
 * Matrix representation of an image in Numpy
 * Color Images and splitting/merging image channels
 * Displaying images using matplotlib
 * Saving images

 ## Chap 2
 Basic Image Manipulations Jupyter Notebook